 - -Availability is the primary driver for catches, and availability is likely highly variable and highly sensitive to external environmental factors, making catch a poor indicator of stock status.
 Fishery not even looking much given low availability and other issues (see regulatory issues below).
-Water was too warm in spring (throughout range). - -Can't catch what's not here and mackerel that did appear in 2014/2015 were far north.
+Water was too warm in spring (throughout range). - -Can't catch what's not here and mackerel that did appear in 2014-2016 were north.
 Can't hurt a stock that's not here need to figure out where it is (ctenophore research, Labrador Current, etc.).
-The fish are not gone, just not swimming here. - -Both availability and the size of fish have been low in recent years, both offshore and inshore.
+The fish are not gone, just not swimming here.

+- -Both availability and the size of fish have been low in recent years, both offshore and inshore.
 The size issue appears to apply to other forage species like Atlantic Herring and Illex, possibly due to warming waters see Ohlberger 2013, Kingsolver & Huey 2008, Conover et. al. 2002, Forster et. al. 2012). - -There's been a lack of mature mackerel.
 Some of the advisors have provided size information to the NEFSC.
 1999/2000 seemed to be a turning point, with small mackerel dominating catches since.
 Spawning must be taking place somewhere given age-1s...the question is what happens to them? - -Would be useful to see long-term consumption trends.
 We don't have knowledge base to set aside fish for ecosystem services at this time. - -The low landings and Canadian assessment should give pause for concern and warrant consideration of a further lowering of the ABC.
 If a shift north was the primary issue Canadian landings should have remained strong. - -Canadian landings are inshore purse seine, so the animals may be offshore in deep water and not encountered in Canadian fishery. - -The survey appears to have no connection to landings.
 More science needs to be conducted to figure out what is really going on with mackerel, including communicating with Iceland about mackerel's recent abundance there. - -Based on the size of mackerel seen in Canada (larger) and U.S. (smaller) and presumed migration pattern (Canada to U.S.), it appears that the Canadian and U.S. stocks are different (fish don't shrink). - -If catches that are occurring are concentrated in few times/locations then Council should look at impacts of that catch pattern are the catches that are still occurring preventing recovery of mackerel (i.e. allowing high-volume fishing on spawning fish).
 What information is available re: mackerel spawning? - -Would be useful to look at distribution trends over time. i.e. impacts of climate shifts & ecosystem changes.
-There was little generation of cold water into MAB this winter that would connect GOM to MAB and let mackerel come down.
-There were also menhaden in colder water recently.

 - -Herring management limits mackerel fishing: - -Annual herring gear closures in Gulf of Maine (1A) limit ability to explore/catch in that area.
-MWT cannot fish in 1A from Jun 1-Sept 30.
-Area 1A (Gulf of Maine) also closed November 2-Dec 31 2015.

-Atlantic Herring Management Areas

-Area 2

-- -Georges Bank Haddock AM closed Georges Bank herring fishing October 22 2015-April 30, 2016. - -Other areas open (1B, rest of Area 3, Area 2) - -Had good runs in late 2014/2015 which has been rare. - -Also had an extended run of some mackerel in early 2015 to the south (2 cold winters), but they were mixed with menhaden and because of menhaden limits in NJ, boats could not land menhaden, so they couldn't target mackerel (January into April).
+MWT cannot fish in 1A from Jun 1-Sept 30. - -Georges Bank Haddock AM closed Georges Bank herring fishing October 22 2015-April 30, 2016. - -Herring 1A Closed Oct 18, 2016, 1B Closed Nov 18, 2016. - -Had good runs in late 2014/2015/2016 which had been rare. - -The observer call-in requirements may limit opportunistic fishing. - -Need to leave some amount of mackerel quota so that fishery can capitalize on availability when it occurs.
+There is a concern that once a quota is reduced it will never be restored given the current state of mackerel science.
+Recent catches of mackerel should not be used as an indicator of what the catch should be next year.